Home / Conditions / Plantar Fasciitis

 • Pain that has made you less active than you would like

-The Adelaide Cold Laser connection: Treatment is gentle and comfortable.
+Treatment is gentle and comfortable.
 There are no needles, no medication and no side effects.
 We see many patients who prefer non-invasive approaches to pain management.
 Saturday morning appointments are available.

-A proper assessment: If heel pain has been limiting your activities, an assessment can help determine whether photobiomodulation may be a suitable option.
+If heel pain has been limiting your activities, an assessment can help determine whether photobiomodulation may be a suitable option.

-Research from 18 randomised controlled trials suggests that photobiomodulation may help reduce heel pain associated with plantar fasciitis, with the strongest evidence supporting its use alongside exercise.
+The short version: Research from 18 randomised controlled trials suggests that photobiomodulation may help reduce heel pain associated with plantar fasciitis, with the strongest evidence supporting its use alongside exercise.
 Some studies report pain relief lasting up to three months after completing treatment.

 The plantar fascia is a dense connective tissue that can become irritated and painful when subjected to repetitive overload.
 Unlike muscles, the plantar fascia has a relatively limited blood supply, which may contribute to slower healing.

-What the research suggests may occur with PBM:
+What the research suggests may occur with PBM

 • Pain reduction — A meta-analysis of 18 RCTs found that LLLT significantly reduced pain at the end of treatment (13.15 mm VAS, 95% CI 7.82–18.48) and at follow-up 4–12 weeks later